camunda-community-hub/challenges/CD_CI/solution/GitHubAction/process-execution-automator/UnitTest.md

         Thread.currentThread().interrupt();
     }
 ```

-from 150 to 2000.
+From 150 to 2000.
 The worker needs now 2 seconds to complete.
-The performance test will failed.
+The performance test will fail.

 Commit and push